Bidirectional Consistency Models: Experiment Details

 \subsection{Training Settings}

-We use a batch size of 1,024 with the student EMA decay rate of $0.99993$ for 400k iterations with RAdam optimizer \cite{liu2019variance} using learning rate $0.0001$.
+\textbf{CIFAR-10. } For all the experiments on CIFAR-10, following the optimal settings in \citet{song2023improved}, we use a batch size of 1,024 with the student EMA decay rate of $0.99993$, scale parameter in Fourier embedding layers of 0.02, and dropout rate of 0.3 for 400,000 iterations with RAdam optimizer \cite{liu2019variance} using learning rate $0.0001$.
 We use the NCSN++ network architecture proposed by \citet{song2020score}, with the modification described in \Cref{sec:parameterization}.
+In our network parameterization, we set $\sigma_\text{data}=0.5$ following \citet{karras2022elucidating} and \citet{song2023consistency}.
 Regarding other training settings, including the scheduler function for $N(\cdot)$, the sampling probability for $t_n$ (aka the noise schedule $p(n)$ in \citep{song2023consistency, song2023improved}), the distance measure $d(\cdot, \cdot)$, we follow exactly \citet{song2023improved}, and restate below for completeness's sake: